-The new FEDERAL 21-year minimum age law for all tobacco and vaping products must be followed -- effective Dec.
-20, 2019.
+The FEDERAL 21-year minimum age law for all tobacco and vaping products must be followed.
 There are no exceptions to the federal law.
 Even if the state law minimum-age may be different, the federal law 21-year minimum age must be followed.
 State law indicates it is illegal to sell, distribute or furnish tobacco products (or e-vapor products) to persons under the age of 18.

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).

 Note: The new federal 21 year minimum-age for FDA regulated products of all tobacco and vaping products (SEE Restricted Products section) was declared immediately effective on December 20, 2019.
 This law allows for no exceptions.

 You must Check photo ID of everyone appearing under age 30 who attempts to purchase FDA regulated products and verify the customer is of legal age to purchase.
 This is an each-and-every time requirement (even if you know the person to be of legal are.)
 If you "carded" them yesterday, you must "card" them again today!